FlechaMaker/scholar-alert-digest-js/README.md

 # Upload the script to the Google Apps Script project
 clasp push

+# Open the Google Apps Script project to continue the following settings
+clasp open
 ```

 or you can manually copy and paste JavaScript files (.js) to the Google Apps Script project.